-ASSAULTING A FEDERAL OFFICER 18 U.S.C. § 111
+FORCIBLY ASSAULTING A FEDERAL OFFICER 18 U.S.C. § 111(a)(1) and (b)

-Title 18, United States Code, Section 111, makes it a crime for anyone to forcibly assault a federal officer while the officer is engaged in the performance of his official duties.
+Title 18, United States Code, Section 111(a)(1), makes it a crime for anyone to forcibly assault, [resist] [oppose] [impede] [intimidate] [interfere with] any person designated as federal officer or employee of the United States or of any agency in any branch of the United States Government (including any member of the uniformed services) while the officer is engaged in the performance of his [her] official duties.